Austria Visa and Passport Requirements

 Entry with pets

-If bringing a pet from another EU country, the animal must have a microchip or tattoo, an EU pet passport and a valid rabies vaccination certificate (the vaccination must have taken place at least 21 days prior to travel).
-Animals from outside the EU must also have a ISO 11784/11785 compliant 15-digit microchip.
-Depending on if your pet is from a high-rabies country or a rabies-controlled country, your pet either has to be vaccinated or microchipped first.
-For pets from high-rabies countries, a rabies tier test must also be administered 30 days after the vaccination.
+When bringing a pet from another EU country, the animal must have a microchip or tattoo, an EU pet passport and a valid rabies vaccination certificate (the vaccination must have taken place at least 21 days prior to travel).
+Animals from outside the EU must also have an ISO 11784/11785 compliant 15-digit microchip.
+Depending on if your pet is from a high-rabies country or a rabies-controlled country, your pet either has to be vaccinated first or microchipped first.
+For pets from high-rabies countries, a rabies titer test also has to be administered 30 days after the vaccination.
 Please check how the European Union classifies the country you are travelling from to follow the right procedure.
 A veterinary certificate issued by an authorised veterinarian is also required when entering Austria with a pet from outside of the EU.